 Last weekend I wrapped up warm, got my wellies out and drove to one of my fave areas – the historic town of Beaconsfield.
 With a quaint brick and flint high street, quintessential English pubs and tearooms, and a few upmarket boutiques, it’s makes a great day trip from London.
 It’s also really well connected, with regular trains running between Marylebone and Beaconsfield in just 26 minutes.

 Tucked away down a small, bumpy road nearby is The Royal Standard of England – also known as the oldest pub in the country.
-Rather than get stuck into a huge Sunday lunch, it was time to earn it, and what better way than with a walk through the beautiful Chiltern countryside.
+Rather than get stuck into a huge Sunday lunch, it was time to earn it, and what better way than with one of the best Chilterns walks you can do.

 It’s a stunning area, and although the wind was bracing at times, it was still great to explore the secluded pastures with kites and other birds hovering overhead.
 We also passed some charming houses including Jevington House – an arts and crafts style house dating back to 1908.